-The One World Futbol Project is working with CNN’s Erin Burnett/OutFront on their OutFront Outreach campaign “Balls to Mali.”
-The campaign will send virtually-indestructible One World Futbols to organizations working on the ground with Mali’s refugee children.
+One World Futbol Project is working with CNN’s Erin Burnett/OutFront on their OutFront Outreach campaign “Balls to Mali.”
+The campaign will send nearly indestructible One World Futbols to organizations working on the ground with Mali’s refugee children.

 Give One World Futbols

-Please join our efforts and “Buy One Give One” or just “Give One” here on the right to donate a One World Futbol to the youth in the Mali refugee camps.
-Together we can help make a positive impact and help better the lives of the children who have been displaced by the crisis in their country.
+Please join our efforts and “Buy One, Give One” or just “Give One” (both to the right) to donate a One World Futbol to the youth in the Mali refugee camps.
+Together, we can help make a positive impact and help better the lives of the children who have been displaced by the crisis in their country.